chrisbartoloburlo/stmonitor/README.md

 <img src="https://github.com/chrisbartoloburlo/stmonitor/blob/pstmonitor/docs/st-ebnf.png">

 Where the the indexing set I for choice points (& and +) is finite and non-empty, choice labels _l<sub>i</sub>_ are pairwise distinct, and the types _T<sub>i</sub>_ range over basic data types for typing variables _x<sub>i</sub>_.
 We give a multinomial distribution interpretation to each choice point (& and +) in a PST: we require that the probabilities within a choice point sum to 1, where every _p<sub>i</sub>_ between 0 and 1 is the probability of selecting the branch labelled by _l<sub>i</sub>_.
 The probabilities prescribed at a choice point represent a behavioural obligation on the interacting party that has control over the selection at that choice point.
 As usual, we require that recursion is guarded, _i.e.,_ a recursion variable _X_ can only appear under an external or internal choice prefix.

+## Start a Monitor

+A synthesised monitor requires the following parameters in order to be started:
+* **external**: a connection manager for the component making the _external choices_ within the specified session type;
+* **internal**: a connection manager for the component making the _internal choices_ within the specified session type;
+* **max**: an integer denoting how often a monitor can tail recurse before clearing the stack;
+* **zvalue**: a double denoting the desired confidence level; and
+* **log**: a boolean flag indicating whether the monitor should log information on the current execution.

 ## Examples